Osiris-Team/Osiris-Team/AI_COST_ESTIMATE.md

    - Title
    - Client Request Summary: Provide a clear and concise summary of the project title and the main objectives based on the client's request.
    - Inputs and Outputs: Summarize the inputs the software will accept and the outputs it will generate and mention any data sources, user interactions, or external systems involved.
+   - Assumptions and Clarifications: Outline any assumptions made due to added details or unclear aspects of the client’s request.
+Identify areas where additional information from the client is needed.

 2. **Project Details:**
    - Present a table of implementation details.